SOFTS-Cocoa scales seven-year peaks, sugar gains

-LONDON, June 14 (Reuters) - Cocoa futures on ICE scaled seven-year peaks on Wednesday on continued concern over adverse weather in top producer Ivory Coast.
-Raw sugar also gained while coffee slipped.
+LONDON, June 14 (Reuters) - Cocoa futures on ICE scaled seven-year highs on Wednesday on continued concern over adverse weather in top producer Ivory Coast.

 COCOA

-* "Many players appear focused on a long-term structural production issue from Ghana and Ivory Coast, but those predictions are far from certain, while the weak demand story for the past several quarters is already crystalizing," it said.
+* "(The) long-term structural production issue from Ghana and Ivory Coast (is) far from certain, while the weak demand story for the past several quarters is already crystalizing," it said.

 SUGAR